appsody/website/content/docs/using-appsody/deploying.md

 # Getting ready to deploy your Appsody project
 When you've finished the development work for your Appsody project, you will have a containerized application that's ready to deploy to a suitable runtime infrastructure such as a cloud platform that hosts a Kubernetes cluster.

-The Appsody CLI provides the `appsody deploy` command to build and deploy a Docker image directly to a Kubernetes cluster that you are using for testing or staging.
+The Appsody CLI provides the [appsody deploy](/docs/cli-commands/#appsody-deploy) command to build and deploy a Docker image directly to a Kubernetes cluster that you are using for testing or staging.

 You can delegate the build and deployment steps to an external pipeline, such as a Tekton pipeline that consumes the source code of your Appsody project after you push it to a GitHub repository.
-Within the pipeline, you can run `appsody build`, which builds the application image and generates a deployment manifest.
+Within the pipeline, you can run [appsody build](/docs/using-appsody/building), which builds the application image and generates a deployment manifest.
 You can use the manifest to deploy your application to a Kubernetes environment where the Appsody operator is installed.

 These deployment options are covered in more detail in the following sections.